 - The student must provide all information requested in the top portion of the form and indicate the course in which they wish to enroll.

 - The student must obtain the approval signature of the professor teaching the class (or department chair) at SLU or UMSL, preferably in person.

-- The student also must obtain approval signatures of his or her major adviser at Washington University and the appropriate individual in his or her dean's office.
+- The student also must obtain approval signatures of their major adviser at Washington University and the appropriate individual in their dean's office.

 - Completed forms must be submitted to the Office of the University Registrar in the Women's Building a minimum of one week before the start of the term.